asciimike/mikemcdonald.co/content/cities/tokyo.md

 ### Yakiniku Champion (Ebisu) 🚬

-The first thing you'll notice when you enter Yakiniku Champion is that they've blatently stolen their branding from the Chicago Bears.
+The first thing you'll notice when you enter Yakiniku Champion is that they've blatantly stolen their branding from the Chicago Bears.
 The second thing you'll notice is the display case of well marbled meats ready for your consumption.

 Definitely on the expensive side (you'll spend ~$100/person for food and